GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 What can I drink to look younger?

 There is no magical potion that you can drink to look younger.
-However, some beverages can support ageing well, including water, green tea and red wine.
+However, some beverages can help you age better, including water, green tea and red wine.
 Your skin and body will be grateful for keeping hydrated as it helps regulate your temperature (something which can be challenging during perimenopause), keep joints lubricated, and help deliver nutrients to your cells.

 Which vitamin is best for anti-ageing?

-The queens of anti-ageing vitamins include A, C, E, and K. These are all great for encouraging skin health and boosting the immune system and can be found in a range of foods, supplements and topical products.
+The best anti-ageing vitamins are A, C, E, and K. These are all great for encouraging skin health and boosting the immune system and can be found in a range of foods, supplements and topical products.
 Be wary of supplements that make wild claims as they are likely too good to be true.
 Instead, introduce foods full of vitamins as part of a healthy lifestyle.

 What foods should women not eat?